Super-Visions/sv-geolocation/README.md

 * `OpenStreetMaps`
 * `MapQuest`

+### input_type

+Specify the type of input you want to use.
+Provider GoogleMaps supports interactive input, but does not allow searching.
+If you change this value to any other option, a textbox will be used for GoogleMaps instead.
+This is useful when you prefer to use copy and paste.

+* `provider`
+* anything else ...

 ### api_key

 Depending on the provider you are using, you might need to enter the API key.